► Third-gen Kuga driven in two hybrid forms

 Titanium versions upwards feature a generous equipment roster, but we’d especially pick out the quad-projector LED headlamps as an extra worthy of serious consideration.

-But that’s the key – this one’s going to have user choosers reaching the end of their Outlander PHEV leases clambering for a more sating SUV to drive.
+It’s going to have user choosers reaching the end of their Outlander PHEV leases clambering for a more satisfying SUV to drive.

-In benefit-in-kind terms, a 20 percent rate payer’s only going to be looking at a £60 monthly bill to run one as a company car.
-Expect to see a lot of these on the roads this year, just as soon as supply allows post-Coronavirus.
+In benefit-in-kind terms, a 20% rate taxpayer’s only going to be looking at a £60 monthly bill to run one as a company car.
+Expect to see a lot of these on the road, and know that the drivers are enjoying more than just good real-world value – it's also good to drive.

 More Ford reviews by CAR magazine